|life span|| |

 People unfamiliar with the breed often confuse rat terriers for Russell terriers.
-They are similar in size to the Russells, with standard rat terriers topping out around 18 inches tall and the miniature version clocking in at under 13 inches, according to the American Kennel Club (AKC).
+They are similar in size to the Russell, with standard rat terriers topping out around 18 inches tall and the miniature version clocking in at under 13 inches, according to the Rat Terrier Club of America (RTCA).
 They also have a slender build similar to the Russell and an alert, intelligent face.

 The coat of the rat terrier is shorter and glossier, however, consisting of a dense, single coat that can be found in a variety of colors, of which black, tan, grey, blue, and apricot are the most common.
-You’ll also find rat terriers in a variety of bi- and tri-color variations, with white acting as the base.
+You'll also find rat terriers in a variety of bicolor and tricolor variations, with white acting as the base.

 Their dark eyes are bright and alert, and the breed's large, upturned ears underscore their intelligent, curious nature.

 Like most of the terrier breeds, these are brilliant little dogs.
-They take to training incredibly well and pick up on tasks quickly, but will also show a propensity to get stubborn, the AKC says.
+They take to training incredibly well and pick up on tasks quickly, but will also show a propensity to be willful.

-The rat terrier is an active, energetic dog who loves engaging in activities with humans and other dogs alike.
-They’re naturally highly social dogs who develop bonds quickly with their owners.
-Socializing them early on is important, and obedience training is going to be a must as well; rat terriers are smart enough to think up ways to get into trouble and small and nimble enough to get to places you would prefer they didn’t.
+The rat terrier is an active, energetic dog who loves engaging in activities with humans and other pups alike.
+They're naturally highly social dogs who develop bonds quickly with their owners.
+Socializing them early on is important, and obedience training is going to be a must as well; rat terriers are smart enough to think up ways to get into trouble, and they're small and nimble enough to get to places they shouldn't.

-Rat terriers are alert enough to make very good watchdogs and will happily alert you to strangers at your door.
-Apartment dwellers should be aware, however, that while the rat terrier isn’t prone to reckless barking, their barks are shrill and distinctive.
+Rat terriers are alert enough to make very good home alarm systems and will happily alert you to strangers at your door.
+Apartment dwellers should be aware, however, that while the rat terrier isn't prone to reckless barking, their barks are shrill and distinctive.
 So people on your floor will very quickly be able to tell which dog is yours.

 True to their heritage, rat terriers are perfectly suited farm dogs.
 They love to follow people around while they do chores, are smart enough to instinctively avoid horses and other livestock, and—true to their breeding—will rid properties of rats and other pests with a tireless zeal.